 Takeda defines EBITDA as consolidated net profit before income tax expenses, depreciation and amortization and net interest expense.
-Takeda defines Adjusted EBITDA as EBITDA further adjusted to exclude impairment losses, other operating income and expenses (excluding depreciation and amortization), finance income and expenses (excluding net interest expense), our share of loss from investments accounted for under the equity method and other items that management believes are unrelated to our core operations such as purchase accounting effects and transaction related costs.
+Takeda defines Adjusted EBITDA as EBITDA further adjusted to exclude impairment losses, other operating income and expenses (excluding depreciation, amortization and other miscellaneous non-cash expenses), finance income and expenses (excluding net interest expense), our share of loss (profit) of investments accounted for using the equity method and other items that management believes are unrelated to our core operations such as purchase accounting effects and transaction related costs.

-Takeda presents EBITDA and Adjusted EBITDA because Takeda believes that these measures are useful to investors as they are frequently used by securities analysts, investors, and other interested parties in the evaluation of companies in our industry.
+Takeda presents EBITDA and Adjusted EBITDA because Takeda believes that these measures are useful to investors as they are frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.
 Primarily, Adjusted EBITDA is used by Takeda for the purposes of monitoring its financial leverage.
 See "Item 5.B Liquidity and Capital Resources - Supplemental Discussion of Financial Leverage (Adjusted Net Debt to Adjusted EBITDA Ratio) (Non-IFRS Measure)" and "-Adjusted Net Debt/Adjusted EBITDA Ratio" below.
 Takeda further believes that Adjusted EBITDA is helpful to investors in identifying trends in its business that could otherwise be obscured by certain items unrelated to ongoing operations because they are highly variable, difficult to predict, may substantially impact our results of operations and may limit the ability to evaluate our performance from one period to another on a consistent basis.

-The usefulness of EBITDA and Adjusted EBITDA to investors has significant limitations including, but not limited to, (i) they may not be comparable to similarly titled measures used by other companies, including those in the pharmaceutical industry, (ii) they exclude financial information and events, such as the effects of an acquisition, or amortization of intangible assets, that some may consider important in evaluating Takeda's performance, value or prospects for the future, (iii) they exclude items or types of items that may continue to occur from period to period in the future and (iv) they may not exclude all items which investors may consider to be unrelated to Takeda's long-term operations, such as the results of businesses divested during a period.
+The usefulness of EBITDA and Adjusted EBITDA to investors has significant limitations including, but not limited to, (i) they may not be comparable to similarly titled measures used by other companies, including those in the pharmaceutical industry, (ii) they exclude financial information and events, such as the effects of an acquisition, or amortization of intangible assets, that some may consider important in evaluating Takeda's performance, value or prospects for the future, (iii) they exclude items or types of items that may continue to occur from period to period in the future and (iv) they may not include all items which investors may consider important to an understanding of our results of operations, or may not exclude all items which investors may not consider important for such understanding.
 EBITDA and Adjusted EBITDA should not be considered in isolation and are not, and should not be viewed as, substitutes for operating income, net profit for the year or any other measure of performance presented in accordance with IFRS.
+The most closely comparable measure presented in accordance with IFRS is net profit for the year.

-The following table provides a reconciliation from net profit to EBITDA and Adjusted EBITDA for the fiscal years ended March 31, 2023 and 2024:
+The following table provides a reconciliation from net profit to EBITDA and Adjusted EBITDA for the fiscal years ended March 31, 2024 and 2025:

-] For the Year Ended Marc
+Fo r the Year En ded March 31,

-2023 2024
+2024 2025

 (billions of yen)

-Net profit for the year (IFRS) ¥ 317.0 ¥ 144.2
+Net profit for the year (IFRS) ¥ 144.2 ¥ 108.1

-Income tax expenses (benefit) 58.1 (91.4)
+Income tax expenses (benefit) (91.4) 66.9

-Depreciation and amortization 664.4 728.0
+Depreciation and amortization 728.0 761.4

-Interest expense, net 111.5 108.2
+Interest expense, net 108.2 117.7

-EBITDA (non-IFRS) 1,151.0 889.0
+EBITDA (non-IFRS) 889.0 1,054.2

-Impairment losses 64.4 150.0
+Impairment losses 150.0 106.5

-Other operating expense (income), net, excluding depreciation and amortization and other miscellaneous non-cash expenses 109.0 162.2
+Other operating expense (income), net, excluding depreciation, amortization and other miscellaneous non-cash expenses 162.2 163.2

-Finance expense (income), net, excluding interest income and expense, net (4.7) 59.5
+Finance expense (income), net, excluding interest income and expense, net 59.5 45.8

-Share of loss (profit) on investments accounted for under the equity method 8.6 (6.5)
+Share of loss (profit) on investments accounted for under the equity method (6.5) 4.0

-Other adjustments (1) 93.5 65.6
+Other adjustments (1) 65.6 67.3

-Adjusted EBITDA (non-IFRS) ¥ 1,421.8 ¥ 1,319.9
+Adjusted EBITDA (non-IFRS) ¥ 1,319.9 ¥ 1,441.0